GofarP/GofarP/README.md

 👨‍💻 I'm a developer with a passion for building web, mobile, IoT, and robotics solutions.
 💡 I like to create systems that can communicate with each other using APIs.
-💼 Currently working as Web & IoT Developer at PT.
-Ghimli Indonesia
+💼 Currently Looking for job either as Web developer, Mobile Developer,IOT Developer, or similiar roles
-🔬 Currently learning: React Native.
+🔬 Currently learning: Android Jetpack compose.

 ---